Examining Biotin: Separating Fantasy from Reality

 This is really disturbing because Zack had indicated in the article that he was also using topical minoxidil when he did his biotin experiment.
 We know FDA-approved minoxidil is a legitimate hair loss prevention medication, so why would Mr. Peters suggest that it was the biotin gummies and not the minoxidil that led to what he believes were positive results?

 We’ll go out on a limb and say that we believe it is infinitely more likely that what Zack observed was the effects of minoxidil and/or a placebo effect than the effects of taking the biotin supplement.
 There is no objective scientific evidence to suggest biotin makes hair healthier in people who don’t have a biotin deficiency.

 All of this is to say that we urge the hair loss community to be skeptical of the claims of hair loss solutions – especially when pushed by celebrities who are willing to attach their names to anything for the right price.

 A balanced diet is important for promoting overall health, which does contribute to good hair health.
 Taking a daily multivitamin, which typically includes biotin, is a good idea to make sure you get the recommended daily allowance of the broad array of substances your body needs to stay healthy.

 However, there are no shortcuts when it comes to treating hair loss.
 There are two FDA-approved medications – minoxidil and finasteride – that reliably work.
-We use PRP therapy, which has strong scientific evidence of being effective.
 We sometimes encourage laser therapy to stimulate the scalp, which also has been scientifically proven to work.
 And of course, we perform hair restoration surgery to make it possible to safely and effectively restore a patient’s hairline with their own natural hair.